5alazarWeb/5alazarWEb/README.md

 Right now, my main focus is to learn as much as I can in order to find a Junior Developer position.

-If you would like to chat, please send me a message on here, or find me on Twitter at <a href="https://twitter.com/5alazarWeb" target="_blank">@5alazarweb</a>
+If you would like to chat, please send me a message on here, or find me on Twitter at <a target="_blank" href="https://twitter.com/5alazarWeb">@5alazarweb</a>

 <br>